-If you’re concerned about the environmental impact of fashion, you probably spend some time reading garment tags to find out what your clothes are made from beyond those generic descriptions, like, ‘soft’, ‘stretchy’, or ‘delicate’.
+If you’re concerned about the environmental impact of fashion, you probably spend some time reading garment tags to find out what your clothes are made of.
 When looking at labels it doesn’t take a magnifying glass to notice that one fabric comes up more than most: polyester.
 Considering its prevalence it is important to know exactly what you’ve got rubbing against your skin.
 We ask the question, how sustainable is polyester?

 When did polyester first arrive on the scene?

 Polyester fabric hasn’t been around forever.
 Our grandparents were clothed in natural materials such as wool, linen and cotton and in fact, by the end of World World II, the latter accounted for over 80% of fibre consumed.

 With chemical advances in the 1940s man-made fibres were introduced, and so began a gradual shift away from cotton, turning towards cheaper and faster to produce textiles.
 Nowadays, polyester dominates the clothing industry, with annual production exceeding 22.67 billion tonnes worldwide.

 So what exactly is polyester?